AadityaChaturvedy/STEP/README.md

-# STEP Bootcamp Repository
+🎒 STEP Bootcamp Repository

-This repository contains my programming practice and coursework for Semester 2 and Semester 3.
+This is my programming practice and coursework vault for Semester 2 and 3!
-Each semester is organized by weeks, with folders for practice programs, homework, and lab work.
+📚 Organized week-wise by semester with ready-to-run, clearly structured folders for easy navigation.

 ---

 # 📂 Folder Structure
 ```
 .
-├── FOLDER_STRUCTURE.md
 ├── README.md
 ├── Sem 2
 │   ├── Extra_Practice_Program